scheckley/bank_fraud_tensor/README.md

 This is a work in progress notebook for me to learn to use Tensorflow to implement neural network models.

+I also explored a more traditional ML approach in scratch-scikit.

 Data available here: https://www.kaggle.com/ntnu-testimon/paysim1